Maddie's Secret: Production

 Principal photography took place in February 2025, with production being kept under wraps.
+The film was shot at Early's home in Silver Lake, Los Angeles.

 Release

-It had its world premiere at the 2025 Toronto International Film Festival on September 4, 2025.
-In October 2025, Magnolia Pictures acquired distribution rights to the film.
+Maddie's Secret premiered at the Toronto International Film Festival on September 4, 2025.
+In October 2025, Magnolia Pictures acquired distribution rights to the film, and it was released on June 19, 2026.